alexunderch/alexunderch.github.io/_posts/2026-08-03-antibody-shaping.md

 Because this objective is intractable to minimise directly, the authors derive a tractable upper bound using the diffusion ELBO.

+>Intuitively, this target increases the probability of high-reward sequences and decreases the probability of low-reward sequences, while the KL term keeps the update from being too drastic.
+{.prompt-tip }

 ### Discrete Diffusion Policy

 > There is a nice [blogpost](https://kuleshov-group.github.io/blog/blog/2026/how-to-build-a-diffusion-language-model/) about diffusion models from Volodymyr Kuleshov's lab.
 I have learnt a lot from there.